TACC/coe-332-sp25/docs/unit07/intro_to_redis.rst

   the HTML of all websites on the internet or even all tweets ever published.

-ACID?

-ACID Explained
+**ACID Properties**

 A - Atomicity	"All or Nothing" — the entire transaction succeeds or the whole thing is rolled back.
 Transferring money between bank accounts — either both debit & credit succeed, or neither happens.

 C - Consistency	Data must always move the database from one valid state to another.
 A transaction can't leave the database in an invalid state.
 After a money transfer, both account balances should reflect the right amounts — no negative balances unless the system allows overdrafts.

 I - Isolation	Transactions should not interfere with each other, even if they happen at the same time.
 If two people try to buy the last ticket for a concert at the same time, only one should succeed — transactions shouldn't "step on each other's toes."

-D - Durability	Once a transaction is committed, it’s permanent, even if there’s a crash or power loss.
+D - Durability	Once a transaction is committed, it's permanent, even if there's a crash or power loss.
 After you confirm a hotel booking, that reservation is safely stored — even if the server crashes right after.

-Quick Analogy
+**Quick Analogy**

-Imagine you’re ordering food online — the ACID properties make sure:
+Imagine you're ordering food online — the ACID properties make sure:

-* Atomicity: Your payment and order both succeed, or neither does (you aren’t charged without an order placed).
+* Atomicity: Your payment and order both succeed, or neither does (you aren't charged without an order placed).
-* Consistency: The restaurant’s inventory reflects your order — if you order a burger, the burger count goes down by 1.
+* Consistency: The restaurant's inventory reflects your order — if you order a burger, the burger count goes down by 1.
 * Isolation: If two people order the last burger at the same time, only one actually gets it.
 * Durability: Even if the system crashes, your order stays confirmed.